 Section 1.
 Regular Members

-Active Members are those persons who meet the provisions of Article IV of the Constitution are eligible to Regular Members.
-Regular members will automatically be affiliated with the regional section in which they reside unless they request transfer to another section or request not to affiliate with any section.
-Active members participate in the governance of the Association in the manner and to the extent set forth in the Constitution and Bylaws.
+Those persons who meet the provisions of Article IV of the Constitution are eligible to Regular Members.
+Regular members will automatically be affiliated with the Regional Section in which they reside unless they request transfer to another Section or request not to affiliate with any Section.
+Regular members participate in the governance of the Association in the manner and to the extent set forth in the Constitution and Bylaws.
 Adjunct faculty, K-12 teachers, and individuals who have retired from their primary career may pay dues at a reduced rate set by the Executive Committee.

 Section 2.
 Student Members